NicoG11/Protek-Telnet/README.md

+# Project is outdated and not for public use

 # Protek 9760 HD IP Remote Control Connection by Telnet

 Protek 9760 HD IP Telnet connection class for remote control